mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 guards on any known entrances.
 Any prisoners who have already visited the outpost will be examined by both the doctor and the psychologist before being reassigned to duties out of the Danger Zone.
-Voller favours sealing off the outpost and forgetting about it
+Voller favors sealing off the outpost and forgetting about it

 - ancient alien technology is a distraction from the true business at Tarkwall.
 Grice, meanwhile, sends a message to the University of